Green Pond, New Jersey: Settlement history

 Before Dutch settlement of northern New Jersey began in the late 17th century, the region was home to the Lenape Native American tribes.
 However, despite the 18th- and 19th-century mining activity in nearby areas, the Green Pond lakeshore and immediate environs were sparsely populated by permanent residents until the 20th century.
 Green Pond village, at the north end of the Lake, was a Methodist church summer camp from the 1920s into the 1940s, and many of the village houses that date to this period remain unheated bungalows of the American Craftsman style that are used primarily during the summertime.
 However, due to pressure from rising real estate costs in the New York City suburbs, these holiday cottages are gradually giving way to year-round dwellings with central heating.
-Along the eastern and southern shores of the lake - areas controlled by the Lake End Corporation - almost all of the houses are now inhabited year-round.
+Since 1921 the North Shore of the lake has been controlled by the Green Pond Corporation which owns the land with homeowners being shareholders in the corporation.
+The Green Pond yacht club, the main social presence at Green Pond, was founded in 1937 as the Green Pond Sailing Club and was incorporated in 1944 as the Green Pond Yacht Club.
+Along the eastern and southern shores of the lake - areas controlled by the rival Lake End Corporation - almost all of the houses are now inhabited year-round.
 A few houses are accessible only by boat, most notably the Seven Sisters, an isolated cluster of summer houses on the west side of the lake.

 Green Pond Oil Spill

 The Green Pond Oil Spill was a delayed oil spill that occurred in 1998 due to a flawed 19th-century oil pipeline.
-The site of the Green Pond Oil Spill took place in Green Pond, New Jersey just east of Green Pond road and bounded by the Pequannock River on the north side.
+The site of the Green Pond Oil Spill took place in Newfoundland, New Jersey just east of Green Pond Road and bounded by the Pequannock River on the north side.
 The location was previously acquired by Standard Oil Company from 1881 until the facility was torn down in 1920 where they operated the crude oil pumping station situated along the first major oil pipeline from Olean, New York to Bayonne, New Jersey.
 The pumping station in Newfoundland utilized large three-sided bottomless oil tanks as part of its reinjection system.
 Historical records indicate that progressive damage to the pipeline was caused by a series of events that led to oil from the tanks seeping into the underlying groundwater and flowing into the river.
 In 1996, the U.S. Environmental Protection Agency (EPA) initiated a recovery plan and surface cleanup once alerted about potential threats to the public water supply.
 The site has since officially been reported demobilized and contaminated soil was prevented from entering the Pequannock River due to the installation of Erosion Control Fencing because of the Green Pond Oil Spill Revegetation/Restoration Project conducted by the EPA.